pdebuyl/ljrr/README.md

 This runs simulations for all parameters of the nist benchmark and stores the simulation results in `simu_lj3d_NIST_{RHO}` (where `{RHO}` is the value of the density).
+The program `code/compute_rdf.py` then computes the radial distributions function from the simulation data and stores it in `data/nist_{RHO}_rdf.txt`.

 If a lammps executable named `lmp_mpi` is not found in your PATH environment variable, you may specify it on the command-line